salesforce/LAVIS/projects/img2prompt-vqa/README.md

-## Plug-and-Play VQA: Zero-shot VQA by Conjoining Large Pretrained Models with Zero Training
+## From Images to Textual Prompts: Zero-shot VQA with Frozen Large Language Models

 This is the official code for <a href="https://openreview.net/forum?id=Ck1UtnVukP8&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DICLR.cc%2F2023%2FConference%2FAuthors%23your-submissions)">Img2Prompt-VQA paper</a>.
 We integrate the implementation into LAVIS.